-This is of course the so-called Spiesberger method, which is used by all modern Armanen rune masters (and apparently even others who use systems besides Armanen - we must remember, modern rune-casting techniques as a whole were all but invented by the Armanists in the early 20th century).
+This is of course the so-called Spiesberger method, which is used by all modern Armanen Rune masters (and even others who use other Rune systems besides Armanen - we must remember, modern rune-casting techniques as a whole were derived from those of the Armanists in the early 20th century).
+It carries over extremely well to the similar Younger Futhark, though with the Elder Futhark one cannot really achieve a horizontal-negative position with Ingwaz, and the same applies to some forms of Gar in the Anglo-Saxon Futhorc.

 Karl Spiesberger is credited with publishing the comprehensive positive and negative Armanen rune positions in his book Runenmagie ('Rune Magick'), published in 1955.
 However it is believed by many rune practitioners that these positions were already in use by Gorsleben and even Guido von List, far earlier in the 20th century.
-Since a few of the "merkstave" or negative-horizontal positions published by Spiesberger are not possible with a rune symbol carved on an opaque material like wood, I have had to adjust them from Spiesberger's diagrams, for use with traditional wood casting tiles (or stones).
+Since a few of the "murkstave" or negative-horizontal positions published by Spiesberger are not possible exactly as published with a rune symbol carved on an opaque material like wood, I have had to adjust them from Spiesberger's diagrams, for use with traditional wood casting tiles (or stones).
 Nevertheless, the esoteric meaning and symbolism of the negative positions is unchanged.
+And the inner laws governing the orientations of these positions too, like the Armanen Rune-row itself, are based on an ancient archetypal heritage.

 NOTE: all images and interpretations on this post are my own work.
 ASK before using.